uberVU/frontend-internship-homework/README.md

 ## Deliverables

 We are given a list of items.
 Each item belongs to a stack.
-We want to position these items in a square and minimize the side of the square.
-In order to do this, we will put each stack on a separate row and only use another column when we have enough room.
-We won't create another column if doing so would increase the side of the square.
+We want to position these items in an N*N grid and minimize N. In order to do this, we will put each stack on a separate row and only use another column when we have enough room.
+We won't create another column if doing so would increase the size of the grid.
 Check the pictures below to better understand this behavior.

 Stacks that only have a single item: